thankspedia/.github/profile/README.md

  Frontend Development with Kombucha.js
 ======================================

-Kombucha.js recommends [React-Rerenderers.js][rerenderers] as a frontend
+[React-Rerenderers.js][rerenderers] is a simple and effective framework for frontend application development.

+Kombucha.js recommends [React-Rerenderers.js][rerenderers].
+It should
-application framework.
-It should preferably, but not necessarily be used in Kombucha.js frontend applications.
+preferably, but not necessarily be used in Kombucha.js frontend applications.

-Rerenderers define some coding conventions.
-Kombucha.js recommends applications to follow the conventions.
+[React-Rerenderers.js][rerenderers] define some coding conventions.
+Kombucha.js
+recommends applications to follow the conventions.
 For further information about the conventions, see [React-Rerenderers.js][rerenderers] official documentation.

  Backend Development with Kombucha.js